fluxitek/builder-site/pages/index.md

 ---
-title: "Measurement apps, in a snap - with superb UX"
+title: "Measurement apps, in a snap - with proven UX"
 ---

 Introduction
 ------------

 **Create your desktop application for any measurement**.
-Define custom parameters, curves, and result values to show.
-Create reports the way you want them, integrate to Excel and CSV.

 Builder is a framework for building measurement apps.
 It provides

 -   GUI with your custom elements